AshfordGraye/Job-Search-Site/README.md

 ## To Do:

 - [ ] Add modal functionality for 'sign up' and request 'password reset buttons'
+- [ ] Make the site more reactive to different window sizes
-- [ ] Investigate and implement backend functionality for storage of user information
+- [ ] Investigate and implement backend functionality for storage of information
+      - Start with user profile to log into
+        - Then, implement more granular user info
+      - Can then use a similar system to store job information
+- [ ] Investigate and implement how to filter and display job information.